2 Ton Lifting Magnet Supplier + Manufacturer + Pricelist: Magnetic Lifter 2 Ton Selector + Deep Decision Report

 |---|---|---|---|

-| Top listings emphasize direct capacity SKUs (1000kg, 2000kg, 2500kg) and immediate “buy/check spec” intent. | Fast capacity class decision and purchase-ready shortlist. | Tool-first selector appears before long-form report content and outputs a class + next step. | Brave/Tavily SERP snapshot for query “1 2 ton lifting magnet” on Apr 7, 2026. |
+| Top listings emphasize direct capacity SKUs (1000kg, 2000kg, 2500kg), with marketplace pages and used-equipment inventory mixed into first-page results. | Fast capacity class decision and purchase-ready shortlist. | Tool-first selector appears before long-form report content and outputs a class + next step. | Tavily SERP snapshots for “2 ton lifting magnet pricelist”, “2 ton lifting magnet for sale”, and “magnetic lifter 2 ton” on May 15, 2026. |

 | Many pages highlight safety factor and no-power operation but under-explain boundary failures. | Clear “when this class fails” guidance (surface, orientation, temperature, material uncertainty). | Boundary warnings and known/unknown matrix are co-located with result and expanded in report. | HSE magnetic guidance + observed SERP copy patterns. |